-We've developed these Guidelines to support our vision for the waterfront, make a strong commitment to accessibility in the public realm and to make accessibility another area of true design excellence.
+We've developed these Guidelines to support our vision for the waterfront, to make a strong commitment to accessibility in the public realm and to make accessibility another area of true design excellence.
 The document builds on existing standards and provides guidance on elements that are unique to the waterfront, like canoe and kayak launches, gangways and other shoreline amenities.
 The focus is on eliminating accessibility barriers so people living with disabilities can fully participate in the great public spaces along the waterfront.

 The Guidelines will be applied to the design of all new public realm projects under our leadership.
 We also hope they will serve as a resource for other organizations building public spaces along the waterfront and help cultivate ongoing collaboration between city builders and disability communities.
+This is a starting point.
+We recognize that things change over time - expectations, practices, technologies and policies - so, we've also ensured the Guidelines will be reviewed and updated at a minimum of every three years.